williampham4/hello-world/README.md

 # hello-world
-This is a GitHub follow-along tutorial/guide
+This is a follow-along stutorial/guide to start GitHub